Best Foods for Diabetics: Good and Bad Foods in Diabetes

 So let's summarize the best foods for diabetics and the type of diet for them :

 Focus on healthy foods as fruits, vegetables and whole grains.
-Also, try o have 20-30 grams of fibers daily, fruits, vegetables, beans, peas and bran are fiber rich foods.
+Also, try to have 20-30 grams of fibers daily, fruits, vegetables, beans, peas and bran are fiber rich foods.
+Check the sugar content in fruits by searching by the fruit name + sugar content or "glycemic index".
+Some fruits have more sugar than you think!

 Try to eat multiple small meals instead of 1 or 2 large meals per day, this will help prevent rapid changes in blood glucose levels.
 It's important to remember avoiding foods with high cholesterol.
 Alcohol and monosaccharides should be avoided, too.